daisynyj/DataIntensive/project0.md

 Oracle big data appliance:
 It delivers comprehensive and secure big data capabilities to the enterprise at a low overall total cost of ownership.
 It is integrated, optimized, and tuned to shorten deployment times and reduce risk.
 It is a high-performance, secure platform for running diverse workloads on Hadoop and NoSQL systems.
-With Oracle Big Data SQL, Oracle Big Data Appliance extends Oracle°Øs industry-leading implementation of SQL to Hadoop and NoSQL systems.
+With Oracle Big Data SQL, Oracle Big Data Appliance extends Oracle‚Äôs industry-leading implementation of SQL to Hadoop and NoSQL systems.
 The Oracle Big Data Appliance offers the following benefits:
 Rapid provisioning of a highly-available and scalable system for managing massive amounts of data A high-performance platform for acquiring, organizing, and analyzing big data in Hadoop and using R on raw-data sources